 Retained search, unlike contingent search, where payment is based on successful placement, ensures that your chosen firm is the only one conducting the search.
 This prevents the potential embarrassment of multiple recruiters contacting the same candidate and ensures your company is presented in the best light.

 When you work with a retained search team, you’re not only gaining access to their executive headhunting skills but their recruiting expertise.
 In your close working relationship, the right retained recruiting partner will function almost as a consultant, providing you with helpful insights and feedback honed through years of experience that will sharpen your hiring strategy.

 A good retained search firm will ask you the right questions, prompting discussions that get to the heart of what you’re looking for in the perfect candidate.
 They’ll help guide your thinking around the necessary skills and characteristics and potentially point out things you may not have considered that will aid you in identifying the perfect fit.

 Entrust Your Search to the Retained Recruitment Experts

 Your leadership team is one of your company’s greatest assets.
 The roles on this team are too important to leave to chance or guesswork.
 To fill your next executive-level or niche role, turn to the retained search professionals at 4 Corner Resources.

 Our focus is always on quality over quantity, so we accept fewer requisitions to give greater attention to every placement.
-We pride ourselves on being the most responsive in the field—when you call, us you’ll always receive a call back quickly.
-We’ve placed more than 5,000 candidates over more than a decade in business, and our reputation for results has earned us a 92% client retention rate.
+We pride ourselves on being the most responsive and accurate in the industry, with a history of success to prove it.
+We’ve placed more than 15,000 candidates since 2006, and our reputation for results has earned us a 92% client retention rate.

 Start your retained search with 4CR today by scheduling your complimentary consultation now.